Decluttering is not a one-night stand or a sprint to the finish line. It is a day by day, step by step, inch by inch revolution.

 - realize that the best things aren’t things

 If your approach is more dramatic, stressful and urgent, you may miss these really big lessons and find yourself back at square one.
-If you have been losing the same ten pounds every year, and cleaning out the same closet every April, make a change.
+If you’ve been decluttering over and over again, and cleaning out the same closet every season, make a change.

 The inch by inch decluttering method for every area of your life: